doriordan/skuber/README.md

 ### Creating a Skuber application

 #### Configuring the build
-You can try out the latest Skuber 3 release by adding the required dependencies to your build file - example using `sbt`:
+to create an application that uses Skuber, you should start by adding the required dependencies to the project build file - example using `sbt`:

 ```sbt
 libraryDependencies += "io.skuber" %% "skuber-core" % "3.0.0-beta7"
 libraryDependencies += "io.skuber" %% "skuber-pekko" % "3.0.0-beta7"
 ```

-The above dependencies enable your application to create and use a Skuber client that is implemented using Pekko dependencies, this is the default recommended configuration.
+The above dependencies enable your application to create and use a Skuber client that is implemented using Pekko, this is the default recommended configuration.

 #### Implementing An Example